Let’s face it: industrial manufacturers have had a harder time generating leads and new customers as competition has increased.

 Digital marketing with video content can set your industrial sales and marketing apart from the rest and attract your target personas.
 The industrial manufacturers that are using video in their digital marketing have seen incredible results.

-What we’re going to share with you today is a proven digital marketing with video formula for industrial manufacturers that attracts, engages, and converts more leads.
+What we’re going to share with you today is a proven digital marketing formula on video for industrial companies.
+These videos should help attract, engage, and convert more leads.